Gavin-marler/Omega/README.md

 # Omega
 ## Overview
-This is an iOS application devloped using
+This is an iOS application devloped in Xcode using SwiftUI.
+This application helps Industrial Hygienists as they go through the chemical sampling process.
+The user will be able to access a database of known chemicals, pick which one will be sampled, and be given directions on what to do.
+After entering information into the app, the app will keep record of samples finished and allow them to be shown in a table.
 ## Development Environment
 * Xcode
 * Swift